19hours/sg-statutes/Acts/Stamp Duties Act.md

 [33/99]

-### Power to call for any instruments, books, accounts or other records
+### Power to call for any instrument, book, document, account or other record

-70C\.—(1) For the purposes of this Act, the Commissioner may give notice in writing to any person requiring him to furnish within the time limited by such notice, not being less than 30 days from the date of service of such notice, to attend personally before him or to produce to him for examination any instruments, books, documents, accounts and other records which the Commissioner may consider necessary.
+70C\.—(1) For the purposes of this Act, the Commissioner may give notice in writing to any person requiring him to furnish within the time limited by such notice, not being less than 30 days from the date of service of such notice, to attend personally before him or to produce to him for examination any instrument, book, document, account and other record which the Commissioner may consider necessary.

 [33/99]

-(2) Where records are maintained by computer the person required to make them available for examination shall provide all facilities necessary for obtaining the computer records.
+(2) Where records are maintained by computer, the person required to make them available for examination shall provide all facilities necessary for obtaining the computer records.

 [33/99]